Maharshi-joshi/Maharshi-joshi/README.md

 - 📚 I read books when I'm in the mood.
 - 📈 Currently learning more about the finance world and investing.
 - 🧩 Puzzle solver, whether it's a Rubik's Cube or a data problem.
 - 🎬 Trying to watch a movie a week; last week, it was "Moneyball".

+## Projects
+- **[Sales Performance Analysis](https://github.com/Maharshi-joshi/Sales-Performance-Analysis)**: This project analyzes key sales metrics to optimize performance and drive informed decision-making.
+It includes an interactive Tableau dashboard and detailed insights on win rates, sales cycles, and revenue trends.
+.

 ## Let's Connect
 - [Linkedin](https://www.linkedin.com/in/maharshi-joshi-01/)